vlandham/captain_z/out/captain_z.md

 Will she find the treasure and escape somehow?

 I don't know.
-All we can do is keep reading and hope against hope that everything will turn out alright.
+All we can do is keep reading, and hope against hope that everything will turn out alright.

 # 17

-She finds her way to the cave
+Captain Z was halfway up the monster of a hill by the time dawn started to break in the East.
+She was on the wrong side of the cliffs to see the water or the sun rising up from them, but a pink light started to glow around the cliffs.

+Day light would make finding the treasure easier.
+It would make Captain Spears's job of finding her easier too.
+Captain Z pressed onward and upward.

+The map showed the way to go at the fork in the path was left.
+Then it should curve back to the right before more zig-zagging up a steeper part near the top.
+Captain Z had already run into a few dead-ends and made some wrong turns.
+It is hard work to read a treasure map, especially in the dark.
+But she was determined not to quit now.
+She was close to that treasure, she knew it.

+Captain Spears and his scoundrels were still nowhere to be seen.
+She figured they were close to the island now, perhaps even on shore.
+She hoped that there was not another way up the cliffs that wasn't shown on the map.
+It would be a terrible surprise to reach the X on the map and have Spears and his crew waiting there for her.

+With the pink light over the hill above her, she picked up the pace and started to jog up the path. _Even if he is there waiting,_ she thought, _I'll still be the one leaving this island with the treasure.
+Someway, somehow, I will be the one._

 # 18

-The pirates track after her
+The pirates tracked after her

 # 19

-She finds the feathers and the note

-She hears the pirates coming
+At the top of the cliffs, Captain Z opened the map one last time.

 # 20